pdjonov/vec3.net/Content/posts/2025-11-21-fixing-SPIR-V-assembly-with-regex.md

 * `%int` is a 32-bit _signed_ (that's what the 1 at the end of the `OpTypeInt` means) integer.
 * `%float` is a 32-bit `float`.

 It's kind of interesting how SPIR-V builds up even very primitive types like `int32` as a series of declarations rather than having them built in.
-I suppose this is to leave room to expose lower-precision types on GPUs that support them without having to pile on lots and lots of extensions.
+I suppose this is to leave room to expose non-standard-precision types on GPUs that support them without having to pile on lots and lots of extensions.

 It's also interesting to note that array types do _not_ automatically "decay" to pointers as they do in C and C++.
-When SPIR-V says something is an array of `N` values, that means there's actually `N` (probably: terms and conditions may apply when it comes to builtins) contiguous values.
+When SPIR-V says something is an array of `N` values, that refers to the N values, not the starting address of some contiguous range in memory.

 ## So, what's the problem?

 Well, looking up `BuiltIn ClipDistance` I see mention of a `ClipDistance` _capability_, and I don't see an `OpCapability` for that.
 None of my other devices care that the compiler missed it (just like they didn't care that I'd forgotten to enable `shaderClipDistance`), but maybe that's the issue.

-Otherwise, everything seems fine to me.
+I hoped so, because everything else seemed pretty reasonable.
+I'm _not_ saying it's _correct_, becuase I haven't spent enough time with the spec to really _know_ what is and isn't legal for a `BuiltIn ClipDistance` binding.
+But the code didn't look _wrong_ to me, either.

 ## Surely, working around this little problem will be easy...

 Now, the question is _how_ to work around this issue.
 I _don't_ want to commit the time necessary to forking the Slang compiler and making and maintaining my own patches.
 That would be _excessive_ unless I'm absolutely _forced_ into doing so.

 Fortunately, the same SPIR-V disassembler that RenderDoc is using is available as a library.
-And I already have it available in my tools pipeline as a leftover from earlier experimentation and debugging.
+And I already had it wrapped and available as a nice utility API in my tools pipeline (a leftover from earlier experimentation and debugging).
 So it should be a simple matter of taking Slang's output, disassembling it, editing the text, and then reassembling the resulting shader module.
 A little annoying, but easy enough to do, and something I could plug into the build system so it just runs automatically.

 To get there, I wrote two regular expressions.
 One to find `OpDecorate ...
 BuiltIn ...` instructions and another to find `OpCapability`.